ARAldhafeeri/gatewatch/README.md

 ## Usage

- Take this JSON policy example of rbac policy for all the upcoming examples:
+ Take this JSON policy example of gatewatch policy for all the upcoming examples:
 ```JSON
 {
     "resources": ["post","profile", "comment"],